liveahero-wiki/liveahero-wiki.github.io/_charas/sui.md

 {% include sidekick-infobox.html stockId=10031 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="sui"
+h_gachaResult = "I'm Sui.<br>I'm an apprentice designer.<br>If I can save people with my needlework, then…<br>Please, make use of it as you see fit." s_gachaResult = "Just Sui is fine.<br>I'm working as an apprentice at a tailor's shop.<br>…It might be a short association but,<br>I look forward to working with you."
 APPRECIATION = "Hmm, so you can get that worn out.<br>Just get some rest, and I'll get this document done.<br>When in trouble we should aid each other, right?"
 DAILY = "…n, Hi<br>My condition?
 Un, it's fine.<br>So, what job will we do today?"
 HERO = "That idol's clothes are nice.
 So cutesy and fluffy and dazzling.
 To be honest...
 I'm a little envious."